vishal-12/assignment/README.md

-# SECOND CHALLENGE -2
+# Challenge -2
+script name - main_challenge1.py
-        This is the data driven script which will call all REST Methods [PUT,PATCH,DELETE,GET] Website https://gorest.co.in/   does not have API for refreshing or creating the tokens so add token in the config file directly
+This is the data driven script.
+It supports all REST Methods [PUT,PATCH,DELETE,GET] Website https://gorest.co.in/   does not have API for refreshing or creating the tokens.
+Create your token from https://gorest.co.in/ and add in the config file for testing.
 This will create the log file in the log directory with latest date and time

-# SECOND CHALLENGE -3
+# Challenge -3
-Once the server is up and running locally.
-Execute below commands for sending the request from clinet to server
+Once the server is up and running locally use command - python main_chanllenge3_server.py.
+Execute below commands for sending request from clinet to server

     Register User -
     python main_challenge3_client.py --json_data '{"name": "Aman", "surname": "Sharma", "email": "aman.sharma@example.com", "phone": "1234567890"}' --task_identifier 'register'